igumnoff/igumnoff.github.io/about.md

 Provided expertise in SQL optimization, caching, and other performance improvements.

 ### Geocad, Russia.
 February 2001 — December 2006.
-Java developer
+Senior Java developer

 Worked on backend development and database structure design.